 Mayu performed Giselle as a guest principal with the Greek National Opera in 2016 and was named as a principal in 2019 when RNZB reintroduced dancer ranks.
 In 2021, Mayu accomplished a successful comeback from a major knee injury.
 She performed principal roles in every season including the title roles in Giselle, Paquita and The Firebird and Titania in Liam Scarlett’s A Midsummer Night’s Dream.
 In 2022 she created the title role in Loughlan Prior’s Cinderella, performed as the Sugarplum Fairy in Val Caniparoli’s The Nutcracker Grand pas de deux and Medora in the Le Corsaire pas de trois as part of Tutus on Tour, and in Venus Rising had featured roles in Alice Topp’s Aurum and Twyla Tharp’s Waterbaby Bagatelles™.
 She also performed with fellow principal, Laurynas Vejalis in the Sydney International Ballet Gala alongside Natalia Osipova to rave reviews.
 As part of the digital season Ballet Bites, she performed in Alice Topp’s Absence of Light.

-Mayu Tanigaito started dance training in Japan at the age of six.
-While a student, she was awarded second place in the Junior Division in 2002 and then third place in the Senior Division in 2004 in the Youth America Grand Prix in Japan, and was also a finalist in New York in both years.
-She studied full time at the Royal Ballet School in Antwerp, and at Rock School for Dance Education in the USA.
+Mayu was born and raised in Japan where she received many awards in ballet competitions, including second place in the junior division of the 2002 Youth America Grand Prix in Japan and third place in the senior division in 2004, and she was a finalist in New York both years.
+She studied full-time at the Royal Ballet School in Antwerp and at the Rock School for Dance Education in the USA.